rogalmic/vscode-bash-debug/README.md

 Hopefully bash will land on 3 leading platforms making this extension very useful.

-Sample usage animation:
-1. Creating launch configuration with "wizzard"
+## Usage
+1. Press ctrl+shift+P (cmd+shift+P) and run "Debug: Open launch.json"
+2. Select "Bash Debug" and choose the configuration you prefer
-2. Running debug session
+3. Running debug session

-Dependencies:
+See https://code.visualstudio.com/docs/editor/debugging for general usage.

+NOTE: step 2. is skipped if `${workspaceRoot}/.vscode/launch.json` exists.
+Rename it temporary before, to create the configuration.

+![unfortunatly no animation for you](images/bash-debug.gif "Creating launch configuration, then launching debugger for one of scripts in workarea...")

+## Dependencies
 1. bashdb 4.3
 2. cat, mkfifo, rm, pkill

-![unfortunatly no animation for you](images/bash-debug.gif "Creating launch configuration, then launching debugger for one of scripts in workarea...")

 ## Limitations and known problems
 * Watch variables should be specified with $ at the beginning (this expression is evaluated in bash - for example `${#PWD}` returns path length)